tiagomerinosantos/LicensePlateGenerator/README.md

 - Feel free to explore, contribute, and leverage License Plate Generator for creating realistic and customized Portuguese car license plate images for scale models.

 ## Improvements to be made in the future
-- Visual Preview: The application offers a visual preview of the generated license plate, allowing users to fine-tune their choices before saving the image.
+- Visual Preview of the generated license plate, allowing users to fine-tune their choices before saving the image.
 - Add more scales
 - Add square license plates